 Letters of Recommendation

 Your letters of recommendation will reflect your academic and pre-professional accomplishments during your college career.
-The quality of your letter of recommendation will depend on the experiences you select and your performance.
+So, the quality of your letters will depend on the experiences you select and how well you perform.

 - You're Writing Your Own Letter of Recommendation (Eye on Psi Chi: Fall 2008)

 - It Takes More Than Good Grades!
-Straight Talk About How to Get Strong Letters of Recommendation From Faculty (Eye on Psi Chi: Winter 1998)
+(Eye on Psi Chi: Winter 1998)

 Patricia Keith-Spiegel and colleagues (Complete Guide to Graduate Admissions, 2000) report that graduate school admissions committees rank the most valuable sources of recommendations as:

-- A mentor with whom the applicant has done considerable work.
+- A mentor with whom the applicant has done considerable work - research, teaching, internships.

 - The applicant's professor, who is also a well-known and highly respected psychologist.